Flow86/Additional-Buildcraft-Objects-Mod/README.md

 #### Balance Pipe
-  balances liquid of connected tanks when powered with redstone
+  balances liquid of connected tanks

   Thanks to Oxygene13 for his idea :-)